 Equipped with Motiv All-Electric Powertrain

-“The City of Sacramento has a very pro-active sustainability policy, showcased by being voted the #1 Government Green Fleet in North America in 2013.
-Reducing harmful vehicle emissions in the Sacramento region is a primary focus of our Sustainability Policy, and the most effective way to achieve that goal is to implement electric vehicles into our fleet,” said Mark Stevens, Fleet Manager for the City of Sacramento.
+“The City of Sacramento has a very pro-active sustainability policy.
+Thereby showcased by being voted the #1 Government Green Fleet in North America in 2013.
+Reducing harmful vehicle emissions in the Sacramento region.
+It’s a primary focus of our Sustainability Policy.
+Moreover and the most effective way to achieve that goal is to implement electric vehicles into our fleet.”
+That was said by Mark Stevens.
+Mark is the Fleet Manager for the City of Sacramento.

 Sacramento specified that this ERV must meet the demanding requirements placed on all of its garbage trucks.
 This includes three routes per day to remove trash, recycling and green waste in a downtown Sacramento neighborhood.
 To supply enough electricity to move the truck and power the hydraulics all day, the ERV is equipped with 10 battery packs, expandable to 12 packs if needed for future route expansion.
 Using the Motiv Universal high power Charger, the ERV batteries will easily reach full charge overnight.

-Currently the only technology of its kind in the trucking market, Motiv’s All-Electric Powertrain uses off-the-shelf batteries and motors, which can be mixed and matched to fit the exact size and duty cycle of the electric truck needed.
+Currently the only technology of its kind in the trucking market.
+For Motiv’s All-Electric Powertrain.
+It uses off-the-shelf batteries and motors.
+All in which can be mixed and matched to fit the exact size and duty cycle.
+I mean of the electric truck needed.